wilbyang/qred-credit-card-system/README.md

 ### 2. Setup Database

-# copy .env.example and configure it connect the the mysql database
+# copy .env.example and configure it connect the mysql database

 ```
 # Generate Prisma client and create database